 This post may contain affiliate links.
 View our Terms & Disclosures.

-What no one saw was that I had wavered back and forth for two years already between anorexia and bulimia, trying to feel good about myself and get everyone to stop commenting so much on what I was eating.
-I would starve myself for months, and when someone started to notice I would start eating and taking pills and purging.
+What no one saw was that I had wavered back and forth for two years already between anorexia and bulimia, trying to feel good about myself and to get everyone to stop commenting so much on what I was eating.
+I would starve myself for months, and when someone started to notice that, I would start eating and taking pills and purging.
 I lived in this cycle for nearly twelve years.
 I was thin, but never healthy.
 Never.
+I strove for skinny, not understanding that skinny is not healthy.

 I also began giving my body the supplements it needed.
 I had always shied away from that investment before, but as I began to love myself I realized it was okay to invest in myself.
 So I started taking the best multivitamin, probiotics, and omegas I could get my hands on.
 I love me, and that’s not selfish.
 It’s actually very healthy.
 I love me, whether I’m skinny or not.